paul-g/brabble/readme.md

 ## Useful Books

-A few books you might will definitely find useful:
+A few books you will definitely find useful:

 1. _Introduction to Algorithms_, Charles E. Leiserson, Ronald Rivest,
    Thomas H. Cormen, and Clifford Stein